petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/questions-application/using-the-questions-app.md

 ---
 # Using the Questions App

-> Available: Liferay DXP/Portal 7.3+

-The Questions app is a new UI of the Message Boards application, focused on presenting a question and answer format.
-The Questions app allows the creation of,

-**Topics:** Themes where questions are categorized **Questions:** A question inside the app
-**Answers:** An answer to a specific question

-When questions are created, Tags can also be used to help others find relevant content.

 ## Adding a Questions App to a Site

 To add the Questions app to a Site,